plausible/docs/docs/events-api.md

 ```
 <hr / >

+### Debugging

+By default, the API returns HTTP 202 Accepted.
+However, if you want to debug a request and see if the `X-Forwarded-For` header is set correctly, you can add the `X-Debug-Request` header to your request.
+If set to `true`, the API will return an HTTP 200 OK and the IP address which we will use for unique visitor counting.

+E.g: Add this header to your request and log the response.

 :::note
 You can can use GET https://plausible.io/api/health endpoint to monitor the status of our API
 :::